GLOBAL WARMING IS NO HOAX

 Dual shades of a light color on one side and the darker color on the other are more functional.
 One can reverse the shades based on the season, with the lighter color always on the warmer side.

 Both interior and exterior blinds reduce solar heat gain while maintaining desired light control, privacy, and ventilation.
 They are ideal for south and east facing windows.
-Exterior blinds are more effective than interior blinds as they block heat before it gets transmitted through the window.
+Motorized outdoor shades are more effective than interior blinds as they block heat before it gets transmitted through the window.

 Drapes help to insulate your home from both solar heat gain in summer and heat loss in winter depending on their color and fabric weight.